Meteorites are not worth ($) as much as most people think

 Timing – Fresh falls, even of a common type of meteorite, are worth more than finds of the same type of meteorite.
 For recent falls, the price drops with time, e.g., Chelyabinsk.

-What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit a mailbox, then it is “worth more” than one found lying in the corn field.
+What Got Hit – For falls, if the meteorite has a “good story,” like it went through a roof or hit a mailbox, then it is “worth more” than one found lying in a corn field or parking lot.

 Attractiveness – Some meteorites, e.g., Sikhote-Alin, are prettier than others, and they sell for higher prices.